-Our PhD in Biomedical Sciences is offered through the College of Medicine and designed to provide both breadth and depth of high-quality training to prepare graduates for successful careers in biomedical research.
+Our PhD in Biomedical Sciences is offered through the College of Medicine and designed to provide high-quality training to prepare graduates for successful careers in biomedical research.

 Our goal is to train talented, predoctoral students in interdisciplinary approaches to biomedical research, to think critically and to acquire the proficiencies needed for future success in the rapidly evolving fields within biomedical sciences.
-The BSGP is an umbrella program that includes faculty from multiple departments, and the required courses are the same for all students.
+The BSGP is an umbrella program that includes faculty from multiple departments, students have the opportunity to explore 11 different areas of research emphasis and the required courses are the same for all students.
 We seek to train our students to become part of the biomedical scientist workforce and to make meaningful scientific discoveries in academia, industry and government.

 Designed to allow graduate students to build a solid foundation for their professional lives as biomedical researchers, the BSGP curriculum maintains high standards of intellectual rigor, fosters creativity and passion for research.
 Our Systems and Integrative Biology (SIB) training program is supported by a grant from the National Institute of General Medical Sciences.